 - Dust mites – these feed on dust, dead skin cells.
 The presence of dust mites can also cause allergic reactions.

 Aside from making your home environment dirty and polluted, the presence of dust (especially when combined with other pollutants) can cause a lot of health problems.
+Make sure you have your dust mask on before do the cleaning stuff.

 Health Problems Associated With Dust Pollution